PatrykS7/PetMyPetProjectCV/README.md

 The PetMyPetEmail folder contains the backend application that conducts the email verification and password reset systems.
 For a given request, application composes an email message with a unique link that leads to a website where the user can fulfill his call.

+The PetMyPetImages folder holds service for uploading images by user and saving them on local hard drive, and serving them to the frontend.

-Both apps are treated like microservices and are communicating to each other using  Eureka Server which (very) basic implementation is in PetMyPetEurekaServer folder.
+All apps are treated like microservices and are communicating to each other using  Eureka Server which (very) basic implementation is in PetMyPetEurekaServer folder.

 In the future, I am planning to add reactive service for images management and dig deeper into Spring Cloud.